0xb120/cheatsheets_and_ctf-notes/Clippings/lyra's epic blog - SVG Filters - Clickjacking 2.0.md

 >
 > The author successfully demonstrated the technique against Google Docs, earning a bounty for a multi-step attack involving captcha input, dynamic visuals, and conditional logic.
 The author asserts this is a novel vulnerability class and emphasizes the creative potential of treating CSS and SVG as programming languages for exploitation.

-I’ve discovered a new technique that turns classic clickjacking on its head and enables the creation of complex interactive clickjacking attacks, as well as multiple forms of data exfiltration.
+I’ve discovered a new technique that turns classic [Clickjacking](../Dev,%20ICT%20&%20Cybersec/Web%20&%20Network%20Hacking/Clickjacking.md) on its head and enables the creation of complex interactive clickjacking attacks, as well as multiple forms of data exfiltration.

 Liquid Glass redesign was pretty chaotic.

 a thought came to mind - how hard would it be to re-create this effect?
 Could I do this, on the web, without resorting to canvas and shaders?
 I got to work, and about an hour later I had [a pretty accurate CSS/SVG recreation of the effect](https://codepen.io/rebane2001/details/OPVQXMv)[^1].

-A few days passed, and another thought came to mind - would this SVG effect work on top of an iframe?
+A few days passed, and another thought came to mind - would this [SVG](../Dev,%20ICT%20&%20Cybersec/Dev,%20scripting%20&%20OS/SVG.md) effect work on top of an iframe?

 But, to my surprise, it did.